misbah-uddin/medium-articles/spark/operations_and_partitions/operations_and_partitions.md

 ## Lazy and Eager Execution

 Transformations are evaluated in **lazy** fashion.
 This means no Spark jobs are triggered, no matter the number of transformations are scheduled.
-Snippet 1 shows four transformation operations on `people` dataframe, which has not triggered any jobs, but return the expected skeleton of the result.
+Snippet 1 shows four transformation operations on `people` DataFrame, which has not triggered any jobs but returns the expected skeleton of the result.

 ```python
 > female_in_twenties = people